anthonyjdella/twilio-quest-booth-mission/README.md

 ![Enable Extensions in the Settings UI](https://firebasestorage.googleapis.com/v0/b/twilioquest-prod.appspot.com/o/docs%2Fenable-extensions.png?alt=media&token=8cc8e5ea-ee56-4a39-ae92-91add950b040)

 **IMPORTANT NOTE:** As indicated in the UI, make sure to only use extensions from trusted sources.
 Like "mods" from other games you may have played before (Minecraft, Skyrim, etc.), a TwilioQuest extension will be able to execute code on your computer.
 Exercise caution when installing an extension, just as you would using any third-party code on your computer.
 Once you have enabled extensions, specify a folder on your computer where you will download and manage extensions.
-This should be the [full path](https://en.wikipedia.org/wiki/Fully_qualified_name#Filenames_and_paths) to an empty folder on your computer (you should create such a folder first, if you haven't already).
+This is the folder that contains the parent folder of `images`, `levels`, `objects` and so on, i.e. two levels above these folders.
+Specify the [full path](https://en.wikipedia.org/wiki/Fully_qualified_name#Filenames_and_paths) to this folder on your computer.

 ![Specify a folder path for extensions](https://firebasestorage.googleapis.com/v0/b/twilioquest-prod.appspot.com/o/docs%2Fext-folder.png?alt=media&token=4936dd5c-d84c-459e-9179-4c545a64b297)

 Once you have enabled extensions, you should see a listing of automatically-installed "base extensions", and a list of any extensions you have installed yourself.

+> Hint: If you don't see that the extension is loaded, hit the "Disable Extensions" button and enable them again.

 ### Personalisation for Your Twilio Account
 There are a few bits of code that you need to modify so that the instructions are consistent with your account.

-1. Ensure that the TwilioQuest game has your demo account sid and auth token
+1. Ensure that the TwilioQuest game has your demo account sid and auth token.
+You can do this playing the "Twilio API Setup" training mission from the Fog Owl.
-2. Change the Whatsapp Join Code in `./levels/vr_mission_template/join_sandbox/description.md`
+2. Change the Whatsapp Join Code in `./levels/vr_mission_template/join_sandbox/description.md` to the code from [your console](https://www.twilio.com/console/sms/whatsapp/sandbox).

 ## At the Booth
 Here are instructions that should help guide you through the prep to run TQ at the booth.